marcinglowacki/wise_redshift_estimator/README.md

 Created by Marcin Glowacki, University of Sydney.
 Requirements: numpy, scipy, pylab, pandas
 If used, please cite the paper!
-"WISE data as a photometric redshift indicator for radio AGN", found at https://arxiv.org/abs/1709.08634 (submitted).
+"WISE data as a photometric redshift indicator for radio AGN", found at https://arxiv.org/abs/1709.08634 (submitted to MNRAS).

 Simply copy files to your local directory and run as a python script.
 Example test data files/variables are provided, as are the outputs.